mongodb/docs/meta.style-guide.rst

     document titles.
   - ``-`` for heading level 2 or h2s.
   - ``~`` for heading level 3 or h3s.
-  - ``~`` for heading level 3 or h3s.
+  - ````` for heading level 4 or h4s.

-- Use hyphens (``-``) to indicate items of an ordered list
+- Use hyphens (``-``) to indicate items of an ordered list.

-- Place footnotes, if you use them, at the end of a section rather than the end of a file.
+- Place footnotes and other references, if you use them, at the end of a section rather than the end of a file.

   Use the footnote format that includes automatic numbering and a target name for ease of use.
 For instance a footnote tag may look